-- First notifications will be to direct contacts: people that may have been within 1.8 m of the infected person for more than 15 minutes and they will be classified as "exposed." - Second notifications will be to all people in the same room as the COVID-19 positive person.
+First notifications will be to direct contacts: people that may have been within 1.8 m of the infected person for more than 15 minutes and they will be classified as "exposed."

+- Second notifications will be to all people in the same room as the COVID-19 positive person.
 If the room was not well-ventilated, or if they were within 1.8 m of the infected person, they will be considered "exposed." - Third notifications will be to all people who would have had other types of exposure (halls, well-ventilated rooms, etc.).
-This group will be informed for precautionary purposes only and they will not be considered "exposed."

-- All staff will be informed for precautionary purposes and confidentiality will be maintained.
-The person can share their name directly with colleagues, permit Human Resources to share it, or request confidentiality be maintained. - The infected person may return to campus when the sanitary order issued by the Ministry of Health is lifted.
+This group will be informed for precautionary purposes only and they will not be considered "exposed." - All staff will be informed for precautionary purposes and confidentiality will be maintained (if the infected person agrees that their name be shared, the statement will include this information, otherwise it will be omitted and only one positive case will be reported on site). - o Ask the infected person if we can share their identity with the staff. - o If he/she agrees, ask if the infected person prefers to do it him or herself, if not the HR person does so with the following text: by agreement with the infected person, out of respect and faith in maintaining confidentiality, the identity of the person is - The person infected by COVID 19 or exposed, may return to campus: - 1.
+When the sanitary order issued by the Ministry of Health is lifted. - 2.
+In case there is no sanitary order, but the person was exposed and kept quarantine, they can return between 10 to 14 days after the exposure (depending on the conditions in which the exposure occurred).

-Close contacts of an infected person must comply with any Ministry of Health directives (e.g., sanitary order, monitoring for symptoms).
+Any person that is a direct contact of a confirmed case must self-quarantine 14 days immediately after exposure, per Ministry of Health regulations, and will not be allowed on the MVI campus during the quarantine period.